runag/runag/README.md

 ## API docs

+I slowly try to document that thing.
 Please refer to the source code for now.

 <!-- API TOC BEGIN -->